dascw/multiple-commands-vs-code/README.md

-# call-back
+# Multiple Commands for VS Code

-A simple extension for VS Code which allows mulitple commands to be binded to a single keyboard shortcut.
+A simple extension for VS Code which allows mulitple commands to be bound to a single keyboard shortcut.

 ## Features